GoogleCloudPlatform/community/tutorials/dnssec-cloud-dns-domains/index.md

 Alexander Dupuy | Software Engineer | Google

-[DNSSEC][1] (DNS Security Extensions) authenticates DNS response data to prevent DNS cache poisoning and is the basis for [DANE e‑mail security][2].
-While Google Cloud DNS can provide DNSSEC signing for managed zones, adding a DS (Delegated Signer) record to the parent top-level-domain (TLD) registry is required for DNS resolvers to validate DNSSEC and fully protect a domain.
+[DNSSEC][1] (DNS Security Extensions) authenticates DNS answers to block forgeries and is the basis for [DANE e‑mail security][2].
+Google Cloud DNS can use DNSSEC to sign the managed zones for your domains.
+But until you add a DS (Delegated Signer) record for your `example.com` domain to its .COM top-level domain (TLD) registry, DNS resolvers can't verify DNSSEC.

 [1]: https://www.isc.org/wp-content/uploads/2016/06/Winstead_DNSSEC-Tutorial.pdf
 [2]: https://www.internetsociety.org/blog/2016/01/lets-encrypt-certificates-for-mail-servers-and-dane-part-1-of-2/

-This tutorial is intended for DNS domain administrators using Google Cloud DNS who have enabled DNSSEC for their managed zones; it shows how to activate DNSSEC for those domains by adding DS records through their domain registrars.
-The specifics vary, depending on which domain registrar is used; while this tutorial does not provide instructions for all domain registrars, it does so (with links to online resources) for the most popular ones that support DNSSEC.
+This tutorial is for DNS domain administrators using Google Cloud DNS who have enabled DNSSEC on the managed zones for their domains.
+It shows how to activate DNSSEC validation for those domains by adding DS records through their domain registrars.
+The specifics depend on the domain registrar, and this does not give detailed instructions for all domain registrars.
+It does have basic instructions and links for the most popular registrars and many others that support DNSSEC.

-This tutorial also provides instructions for *de*-activating DNSSEC by removing the DS record, an essential step that **must** be performed before disabling DNSSEC for Google Cloud DNS.
+This tutorial also has instructions for *de-activating* DNSSEC by removing DS records.
+This is an essential step you **must** perform before disabling DNSSEC for Google Cloud DNS.

 ## Objectives